Financial-Times/origami/README.md

 The only required options are listed in the example _above_.
 These are:
 - `type`: String.
 The o-message variant.
 The available variants are 'action', 'alert' and 'notice'.
-- `status`: String.
-All messages require a status, and you must supply one that combines with the type of message you've chosen, as listed in the [message types](#message-types)
+- `state`: String.
+All messages require a state, and you must supply one that combines with the type of message you've chosen, as listed in the [message types](#message-types)
 - `content.detail`: String.
 The detail about the nature of a message.

 The following options are not required, and all have a default value: